 When does it make sense to order pre-printed labels?

-When sequence management is critical.
+When barcode sequence management is critical

 Your supplier should also be able to manage barcode sequences for you to ensure you never receive a duplicate.
 Beyond that, your supplier can assist with demand planning and forecasting to ensure orders are released and shipped based on your needs.

-When quantities are high or varied.
+When your label quantities are high or varied

 Additionally, if your process entails a low volume but high mix of different labels, it can be easier to manage through your supplier to ensure you’re not wasting time swapping out label stock and managing multiple label formats.

-When you don’t have the resources.
+When you don’t have the resources to label in-house

 In many facilities, lack of space is a genuine concern.
 If you don’t require variable data printed on-demand, you may want to consider outsourcing your label printing needs so you don’t have to store label media or find space for a printer.

-When you need variable color.
+When you need specialty labels

-When you want to receive labels that have already been affixed to your assets.
+When you want to receive labels that have already been affixed to your assets